iamntz/carbon-fields-urlpicker/README.md

 composer require iamntz/carbon-field-url-picker
 ```

-Or by installing as a WP plugin.
+Or by installing as a WP plugin (composer is recommended though; installing as a plugin may throw an error).

 ## Return values: